logion-network/logion-api/website/docs/client/loc.md

 ## Identity LOC

+Except for the request, described here, everything else is similar to the [Transaction LOC](#transaction-loc).

 ### Lifecycle

 ![Identity Loc State](img/identity-loc-state.png)

 ### Request

-An Identity LOc is requested this way:
+An Identity LOC is requested this way:

 ```typescript
 const pendingRequest = await locsState.requestIdentityLoc({